srpablino/FP-PSP-SERVER/RUN.md

 - Do you want to make changes to the database using Liquibase?
 [Read the Liquibase instructions.](LIQUIBASE.md)

 - Do you want to provide custom configuration on applicaiton startup?
 [Read the CUSTOM_CONFIG instructions](CUSTOM_CONFIG.md)

+- Do you want to use Oauth2 Authentication in this project?
+[Read the OAUTH instructions](OAUTH.md)